 Streamlined Filing allows you to report or amend 3 years of tax returns and 6 years of unreported FBAR statements without incurring a penalty.
 It is, however, not a very straightforward process and should be handled delicately, which is why it’s best that you seek professional guidance for Streamlined Filings.

 Our expat-expert CPAs and IRS Enrolled Agents have particular expertise in helping US expats get caught up on delinquent taxes using the Streamlined Filing Procedures or the Offshore Voluntary Disclosure Program.
-Get started with us today and become compliant on your US expat tax obligation!
+Get started with us today, file late FBAR forms, and become compliant on your US expat tax obligation!